Domenico Grandi: End of office

-Through August and September, Cadorna applied pressure for Italy to mobilise before winter set in, but Salandra wanted more time for negotiations to ensure Italy secured the greatest advantage from going to war, and Gramdi continued to stall.
+Through August and September, Cadorna applied pressure for Italy to mobilise before winter set in, but Salandra wanted more time for negotiations to ensure Italy secured the greatest advantage from going to war, and Grandi continued to stall.
 In mid-September the interventionists, led by Corriere della Sera launched a campaign against Foreign Minister San Giuliano and Grandi.

 On 30 September, Salandra wrote to the king with unfavourable comments about San Giuliano and Grandi towards G. and the resignation of the undersecretary of War, General Giulio Cesare Tassoni, was interpreted by observers as indicating the involvement of Cadorna himself in undermining Grandi.
 Salandra eventually gave in to Cadorna and pushed Grandi to resign on 8 October 1914.
 A few days later on 16 October 1914l San Giuliano died and Salandra carried out a complete reshuffle of the government, in order to have a cabinet more willing to prepare for war.